Venatum/gnome-shell-extension-openai-shortcuts/README.md

 ### Menu Options

 - **Open ChatGPT**: Opens the ChatGPT website in your default browser
-- **Send Clipboard to OpenAI**: Sends the current clipboard content to OpenAI and displays the response
+- **Send Clipboard to OpenAI**: Sends the currently selected text to OpenAI and copies the response to clipboard
 - **Custom Shortcuts**: Predefined shortcuts for common tasks (Translate, Improve, etc.)
 - **Settings**: Opens the extension settings dialog
 - **Exit**: Disables the extension

 ### Default Keyboard Shortcuts

-- `Super+T`: Translate the clipboard content
+- `Super+T`: Translate the selected text
-- `Super+I`: Improve the clipboard content
+- `Super+I`: Improve the selected text

+> **Note**: The extension works with **selected text** (text you highlight), not the regular clipboard.
+Make sure to select/highlight the text you want to process before using the shortcuts or menu options.

+### How It Works

+1. **Select text** you want to process (highlight it with your mouse or keyboard)
+2. Use a keyboard shortcut or click a menu option
+3. The extension sends the selected text to OpenAI with the appropriate prefix
+4. The response is automatically copied to your clipboard
+5. You receive a notification when the operation is complete

 ### Adding Custom Shortcuts

 1. Open the extension settings
 2. Go to the "Shortcuts" tab
-3. Click "Add" to create a new shortcut
+3. Click "Add Shortcut" to create a new shortcut
-4. Enter a name, prefix, and keyboard shortcut
+4. Enter a name, prefix, and optionally assign a keyboard shortcut
-5. Click "Save"
+5. The shortcut will appear in the menu and can be used immediately

 ## Configuration